Moon: Other associations

 The features of the Moon, the contrasting brighter highlands and darker maria, have been seen by different cultures forming abstract shapes.
-Such shapes are among others the Man in the Moon (e.g. Coyolxāuhqui) or the Moon Rabbit (e.g. the Chinese Tu'er Ye or in Indigenous American mythologies the aspect of the Mayan Moon goddess, from which possibly Awilix is derived, or of Metztli/Tēcciztēcatl).
+Such shapes are among others the Man in the Moon (e.g. Coyolxāuhqui) or the Moon Rabbit (e.g. the Chinese Tu'er Ye or in Indigenous American mythologies the aspect of the Maya moon goddess, from which possibly Awilix is derived, or of Metztli/Tēcciztēcatl).

 Occasionally some lunar deities have been also depicted driving a chariot across the sky, such as the Hindu Chandra/Soma, the Greek Artemis, which is associated with Selene, or Luna, Selene's ancient Roman equivalent.
+Throughout the global Middle Ages, the moon held an important cultural role in topics as wide-ranging as love poetry, prophecy, medical thinking.

 Color and material wise the Moon has been associated in Western alchemy with silver, while gold is associated with the Sun.

 Through a miracle, the so-called splitting of the Moon (انشقاق القمر) in Islam, association with the Moon applies also to Muhammad.

 Representation in modern culture

 The Moon is prominently featured in Vincent van Gogh's 1889 painting The Starry Night.

 An iconic image of the Man in the Moon from the first science-fiction film set in space, A Trip to the Moon (1902, Georges Méliès), inspired by a history of literature about going to the Moon.

-The perception of the Moon in the modern era has been informed by telescope-enabled modern astronomy and later by spaceflight which enabled actual human activity at the Moon, particularly the culturally impactful lunar landings.
+The perception of the Moon in the modern era has been informed by telescope-enabled modern astronomy.
 These new insights inspired cultural references, connecting romantic reflections about the Moon and speculative fiction such as science-fiction dealing with the Moon.

+Later spaceflight ushered in the space age, which produced especially with the first Moon landings historic achievements and references for global society, represented through images of Earth from a distance and summarized in an awe and awareness called the overview effect, amounting to Moon joy by reaching the Moon.

+Video of the first step on the surface of the Moon, performed by Neil Armstrong and commented with "That's one small step for [a] man, one giant leap for mankind.", which was broadcast live, internationally (1969, Apollo 11).

+The much reproduced image of Buzz Aldrin (Apollo 11), with Neil Armstrong and Earth reflected in his visor.